David-Warren/QwkPassApp/ReadMe.txt

 Python 3.6 Install:

 The script was written in python 3.6, which is available for free download at the following website: https://www.python.org/downloads/.
-Click the yellow box near the top that says ìDownload Python 3.6î and a file will be downloaded called python-3.6.1.exe.
+Click the yellow box near the top that says ‚ÄúDownload Python 3.6‚Äù and a file will be downloaded called python-3.6.1.exe.
 1. Run the .exe to install the Python software.
-2. Check the box on the bottom that says ìAdd Python 3.6.1 to PATHî and Click ìInstall Nowî
+2. Check the box on the bottom that says ‚ÄúAdd Python 3.6.1 to PATH‚Äù and Click ‚ÄúInstall Now‚Äù
-3. Click ìyesî to allow User Account Control
+3. Click ‚Äúyes‚Äù to allow User Account Control
-4. Once you see ìSetup was Successfulî click on ìCloseî
+4. Once you see ‚ÄúSetup was Successful‚Äù click on ‚ÄúClose‚Äù
 5. Python 3.6.1 is now installed on your machine

 (Note: Once Python is installed, a few modules and packages need to be installed on the machine for the script to run without errors.)